Kickemuit River: Geography and wildlife

+The Kickemuit River Council, the agency responsible for many of the references used herein, was formed in 2001.
+While it dissolved in 2022, its work remains relevant.

 Course

 Map of Mount Hope Bay.
 The Kickemuit River is in the upper left corner.
 Note its alternate spelling.
 The Bristol Narrows are immediately below the word River.

 The river's source is in Rehoboth, Massachusetts in the swamps north of Locust Street in Swansea.
 Since 1883, the river flowed due south to Swansea and into the Warren Reservoir, which drained approximately 2300 acre.
 From then until early 2024, the reservoir's dam formed the boundary between fresh and salt water.
 In January 2024, with the reservoir out-of-service since 1998, the 250-foot dam was demolished.
 The Kickemuit River returned to historic tidal flow.

 From the dam’s former site, the river flows generally southwest, then southeast to Mount Hope Bay, passing to the east of the center of the town of Warren, Rhode Island and ending with Bristol, Rhode Island to the west with part of Warren, Rhode Island to the east.
 The river exits in a passage through the Bristol Narrows into Mount Hope Bay.